 - Extend both of your hands on either side of your body.

 - Stay in this position and breathe for at least 2-3 minutes.

 Unhealthy lifestyle, Stress, fatigue, and inactivity are a few of the biggest contributors to diabetes becoming the biggest killer, mainly in India.
 If not taken care properly, it can lead to a devastating effect on our lives.
 It is very important to adopt a healthy lifestyle which includes yoga, meditation, and diet.
 Yoga has been a cure for many diseases for ages.
 It is very beneficial for your health.
 Doing Yoga for one hour in a day will help keep you fit, fine and healthy forever.

 Try doing these top 10 Yoga Asanas for Diabetes to Keep Blood Sugar Control and see the results!

-Images taken in Tenby on our Mahi Yoga, yoga teacher training workshop in United Kingdom.
+Images were taken in Tenby on our Mahi Yoga, yoga teacher training workshop in the United Kingdom.